themathgeek13/asst0/README.md

   thread 0, and the bottom half of the image in thread 1.
 This type
     of problem decomposition is referred to as _spatial decomposition_ since different spatial regions of the image are computed by different processors.
-2. Extend your code to utilize 2, 4, 6, and 8 threads, partitioning the image
+2. Extend your code to use 2, 3, 4, 4, 6, 7, and 8 threads, partitioning the image
   generation work accordingly.
 Note that the processor only has four cores but each core supports two hyper-threads, so it can execute eight threads interleaved on its execution contents.
   In your write-up, produce a graph of
   __speedup compared to the reference sequential implementation__ as a function of the number of cores used FOR VIEW 1.
 Is speedup linear in the number of cores used?
-In your writeup hypothesize why this is (or is not) the case? (you may also wish to produce a graph for VIEW 2 to help you come up with an answer.)
+In your writeup hypothesize why this is (or is not) the case? (you may also wish to produce a graph for VIEW 2 to help you come up with a good answer.)
 3. To confirm (or disprove) your hypothesis, measure the amount of time each thread requires to complete its work by inserting timing code at the beginning and end of `workerThreadStart()`.
 How do your measurements explain the speedup graph you previously created?
-4. Modify the mapping of work to threads to achieve to improve speedup to at __about 8.5x on both views__ of the Mandelbrot set (if you're close to 8.5x that's fine, don't sweat it).
-You may not use any synchronization between threads.
+4. Modify the mapping of work to threads to achieve to improve speedup to at __about 7-8x on both views__ of the Mandelbrot set (if you're above 7x that's fine, don't sweat it).
+You may not use any synchronization between threads in your solution.
 We are expecting you to come up with a single work decomposition policy that will work well for all thread counts---hard coding a solution specific to each configuration is not allowed!
 (Hint: There is a very simple static assignment that will achieve this goal, and no communication/synchronization among threads is necessary.).
-In your writeup, describe your approach and report the final 16-thread speedup obtained.
-Also comment on the difference in scaling behavior from 4 to 8 threads vs 8 to 16 threads.
+In your writeup, describe your approach to parallelization and report the final 8-thread speedup obtained.
+Also comment on the difference in scaling behavior from 2-4 to and 4-8 threads.

 ## Program 2: Vectorizing Code Using SIMD Intrinsics (25 points) ##